hisr2024/BhriguWelt/README.md

    ```
 4. Add a dasha alert with `/alerts` and fetch analytics with `/analytics` to verify persistence.

+### Frontend + chat wiring

+1. `cd frontend && npm install && npm run dev` to boot the Next.js UI.
+Set `NEXT_PUBLIC_BACKEND_URL` (and an optional
+   `NEXT_PUBLIC_BACKEND_FALLBACK_URL`) so form submissions, kundli charts, and chat hand-offs target the Python API.
+2. Submit the horoscope form; successful responses dispatch a `bhrigu:chart-ready` event that auto-primes the chat dock with
+   the birth details you entered.
+Press “Open chat” to watch the view scroll into place.
+3. Conversations now persist via `/profiles` + `/chat`—the UI stores `user_id`, `profile_id`, and `session_key` in
+   `localStorage` and replays the transcript on reload.
+You can inspect the synced session with
+   `curl -X POST $NEXT_PUBLIC_BACKEND_URL/profiles/get -d '{"user_id":"<value from localStorage>","session_id":"default"}' -H 'Content-Type: application/json'`.
+4. Run `npm run lint && npm run type-check` before shipping UI changes; the same checks run in CI.

 ## Deployment readiness (Render + Vercel + Railway)

 No live instances are bundled with the repository; you must deploy the backend